gtonkinhill/pairsnp/README.md

 ### c++

-The c++ version can be installed manually or with conda as
+The c++ version can be installed manually, by downloading the binaries in this repository, or with conda as

 ```
 conda install -c gtonkinhill pairsnp